Frequently Asked Questions

 Training and behavior certainly have some overlap, but for the most part are very different things.
 Behavior refers to the collective response to stimuli, coping skills, and general mental state of being.
 Training refers to the dog’s repertoire of learned skills.
 You can have a completely untrained, but behaviorally normal dog or an extremely well trained, but horribly anxious dog.
 Most people want a combination of the two.

 Training problems are often termed “nuisance” behaviors.
 Animals with training problems can learn new responses, are relatively relaxed, but do naughty things like jumping up, chewing on inappropriate items, or not quite understanding house training.
 Behavior problems are motivated by an underlying emotional abnormality.
-For example, maybe he can’t concentrate while out on walks because he’s constantly worried; she urinates in his kennel when home alone because she’s panicking.
+For example, maybe he can’t concentrate while out on walks because he’s constantly worried; she urinates in her kennel when home alone because she’s panicking.
 For most pet owners and trainers, it can be difficult to tell the difference between training problems and behavior problems.
 It comes down to the underlying motivation of the behavior, not necessarily the manifestation.

 I’ve already seen a trainer and they were no help.
 How will seeing a veterinary behaviorist be any different?